catalyst-team/classification/README.md

 <img src="/images/projector_2d.png" width="500" title="projector">

 ### 1.6 Finding best start LR with LrFinder
-Rut trainig with callback LRFinder to find the optimal learning rate range for your model and dataset.
+Put trainig with callback LRFinder to find the optimal learning rate range for your model and dataset.
+In the kofig there are:
-Learning rate is increased in linear or log scale, depending on user input.
+- the scale in which the Learning rate increases:  linear or log
+- final learning rate
+- num steps

 ```bash
 export LOGDIR=$(pwd)/logs/lrfinder